unovue/radix-vue/docs/content/components/alert-dialog.md

 description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.', }]" />

+### Title {class="font-bold mt-10"}
+<p class="mt-2">An accessible name to be announced when the dialog is opened.
+Alternatively, you can provide `aria-label` or `aria-labelledby` to `AlertDialog.Content` and exclude this component.</p>

+<PropsTable :data="[{
+name: 'asChild',
+required: false,
+type: 'boolean',
+default: 'false',
+description: 'Change the default rendered element for the one passed as a child, merging their props and behavior.', }]" />

-### Description
+### Description {class="font-bold mt-10"}

-An accessible description to be announced when the dialog is opened.
-Alternatively, you can provide `aria-describedby` to `AlertDialog.Content` and exclude this component.
+<p class="mt-2">An accessible description to be announced when the dialog is opened.
+Alternatively, you can provide `aria-describedby` to `AlertDialog.Content` and exclude this component.</p>

 <PropsTable :data="[{
 name: 'asChild',